 The site is allocated as Green Space on the currently adopted proposals maps and also on the publication draft of the Local Plan maps.
 However, Policy have accepted that, in accordance with Policy CSP 35 'Green Space' the loss of the site would not affect the existing and potential green space needs of the borough, especially given the proximity of the neighbouring park/green space.
-However, compensation would be required to be spent on improving local Green Spaces.
-This amount has been calculated to be £24,000 in total and would need to be the subject to a S106 agreement.
+However, compensation would be required to be spent on improving local Green Spaces to the tune of £2,000 per plot which equates to £24,000 in total.
+This would need to be the subject to a S106 agreement.